 Cash and cash equivalents comprise cash on hand and cash in banks at highly liquid investments with a maturity of 3 months or less.
+It is recognised at its nominal amount.

 j) Trade and other receivables

 Trade and other receivables are recognised initially at fair value and generally due for settlement within 30 days.